feature-creeps/observability-workshop/docs/events/2019-11-ATD/notes-bugs-etc.md

 ### Notes:
-* for boolean fields like "flip" assure that it is not only true and non-existent, but also false
 * Endpoint is null in many cases
 * Review log levels (especially for 4xx/5xx)
 * We have many exceptions in elastic for some time.
 Need to look into that.
 Might affect performance if not functionality.